schorschii/LAPS4LINUX/README.md

 - If `native-laps` is `false`, you should set `ldap-attribute-password` to `ms-Mcs-AdmPwd` and `ldap-attribute-password-expiry` to `ms-Mcs-AdmPwdExpirationTime`.
 - If If `native-laps` is `true` and `security-descriptor` not set or `null`, you should set `ldap-attribute-password` to `msLAPS-Password` and `ldap-attribute-password-expiry` to `msLAPS-PasswordExpirationTime`.
 - If If `native-laps` is `true` and `security-descriptor` is set to a valid SID in your domain, you should set `ldap-attribute-password` to `msLAPS-EncryptedPassword` and `ldap-attribute-password-expiry` to `msLAPS-PasswordExpirationTime`.
+- While it is technically possible to save the password history unencrypted, Microsoft did not designated this.
+By default, in Active Directory, the only password history attribute is `msLAPS-EncryptedPasswordHistory`.
+Therefore, you should only configure the runner to store a password history when using password encryption too.
 </details>

 You can call the runner with the `-f` parameter to force updating the password directly after installation.
 You should do this to check if the runner is working properly.